feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **The correct ending structure:**

 1. Move from the specific subject to the universal pattern it represents
-2. Name that universal pattern explicitly — the thing that makes this story matter to someone with no connection to the specific subject
+2. Name that universal pattern explicitly
-3. The emotional resolution connects back to something established earlier in the script — a breadcrumb paying off
+3. Connect back to something established earlier in the script — a breadcrumb paying off
-4. The final line matches the creator's actual register — flat, not constructed; the "So, yeah...
-That's it." pattern is the ending
+4. End with the flat signoff pattern from A4: "So, yeah..." + one-line flat reflection + "That's it."

 ---